Destination: Himalaya, India, Nepal

 This adventure is the very same as our regular Full Nepal Tour, but due to a customer request booking on this date is open only to women, or men travelling with their partners.
 So, let us introduce you to some of the best riding, views and food you'll find anywhere – really, anywhere – all amid the fascinating culture of Nepal.
 We will guide you along sinuous mountain trails, through the shadow of mighty Annapurna, to the edge of the Tibetan Plateau at some 4800m ... and back via epic views, across plains and through jungles.
 This trip is characterised by rides in places of the most incredible natural beauty... and millions of bends.

 This is a supported tour, with a vehicle to carry luggage and medical kit.
-Internal flights, guiding, accommodation, fuel, our jungle expedition and most meals are all included in the price.
+Internal flights, guiding, accommodation, fuel, our jungle expedition (not the park permits) and some meals are included in the price.

 Parts of this tour could be tough, maybe very tough.
 Some of the roads we're taking are unpaved dirt and unseasonable wet weather could throw up some mud, rocks and extra logistical challenges.
 For these reasons, no itinerary is ever set in stone, but we always have a contingency.